 These days, even the relatively tech-illiterate know the importance of staying secure online.
 With education about the dos and don’ts of online security and awareness continuing to grow, internet-users are no longer oblivious to the purpose of security certificates, VPNs, and firewalls.
 Some schools are even teaching it to students in class!
 All of this is of course a good thing; an awareness of the dangers of online fraud and hacking makes the internet a safer and fairer place for all involved, including retailers.
 But it does mean that vendors and those who rely on sensitive transactions for their business could potentially be missing on potential income from customers if they don’t present adequate proof of the measures they’ve taken to make their site safer, or if existing safeguards aren’t up to scratch.
+In the digital age, allegations of internet crimes can arise unexpectedly.
+It’s essential to have legal representation experienced in such nuanced areas.
+Thankfully, there’s New Jersey Criminal Law Attorney, a leading figure in internet crime defense.
+With their specialized understanding and dedication, clients can be assured of the best possible defense.

 I’ve written about the most common errors people make when they build a website, and overlooking security is definitely one of these.
 Sure, your website is encrypted.
 But exactly how can you check that the certification is installed correctly and valid as well as view the certificate details to find out if any opportunities for security vulnerabilities are present?
 It’s easy!
 Personally, I would recommend running your site’s domain through an SSL checker to keep on top of things.